-Montessori Center School is recognized as an AMI-accredited school.
+Montessori Central School is recognized as an AMI-accredited school.
 The Association Montessori Internationale was founded in 1929 by Dr. Maria Montessori to maintain the integrity of her life’s work, and toensure that it would be perpetuated after her death.

 The AMI school recognition program was initiated in the United States for the benefit of parents by providing a measure of whether schools are following Dr. Montessori’s principles and practices in their original integrity and completeness.
 A set of pedagogical standards was developed by AMI for this purpose.
 It us upon these standards that AMI recognition is granted annually.